DUI Defense Experienced & Aggressive Defense

 • Mandatory for a second offense, but may be imposed for a first offense with high blood alcohol.

-How Long Does a DUI Stay on Your Record in California?
+Duration of a DUI on Your Record in California

 A DUI will stay on your criminal record for the rest of your life unless you can get it expunged.
 DUIs remain on your driving record with the Department of Motor Vehicles (DMV) for ten years.
 The ten-year-clock begins ticking the day of your arrest.
 After the ten years have expired, the DUI will no longer be held against you on your driving record.

 Now, let’s say you get another DUI within ten years of the first.
 Your penalties will increase because you have a “prior DUI” on your record.
-After ten years, the DUI will no longer be held against you can’t be used to increase the punishment for the current offense and the latest DUI would be treated as a first offense.
+After ten years, the DUI will no longer be held against you and can’t be used to increase the punishment for the current offense, and the latest DUI would be treated as a first offense.
 Even so, your first DUI doesn’t actually disappear from your record completely.
 Law enforcement and employers will still be able to view the record and some prosecutors will treat you more harshly, even though the prior DUI has timed out.

 We Let The Results Speak for Themselves